slowscript/warpinator-windows/README.md

 # Warpinator for Windows (unofficial)

-This is an unofficial reimplementation of Linux Mint's file sharing tool [Warpinator](https://github.com/linuxmint/warpinator) for Windows 7-11.
+This is an unofficial reimplementation of Linux Mint's file sharing tool [Warpinator](https://github.com/linuxmint/warpinator) for Windows 7 and newer.

 Transfer files between Linux, Windows and Android devices